chain4travel/camino-docs/docs/camino-node/aws.md

 Whether you're new to blockchain technology or an experienced AWS user, this guide is designed to be accessible and easy to follow.
 It provides step-by-step instructions to help you get Camino Node up and running smoothly on AWS.

 Let's get started with the setup process of Camino Node on AWS.
+Choose the method that best suits your preferences and needs.

 ## Go to EC2 section in AWS.